zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

           owner name as the mail exchange name (i.e. do not follow any CNAME).
        4. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       5. Disregard any A or AAAA records outside the Answer section.
-       5. If all MX have been processed and neither A or AAAA record was returned in the answer section for any mail exchange then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+       6. If all MX have been processed and neither A or AAAA record was returned for any mail exchange then emit *[RNAME_MAIL_DOMAIN_INVALID]*.

 4. If at least one RNAME has been fully validated and no *[RNAME_RFC822_INVALID]* or *[RNAME_MAIL_DOMAIN_INVALID]*